0

 Tank cycling is important for a few reasons.

-What differentiates a matured tank and make it so much more stable compared to a fresh setup is the microbial population that develops in a tank system over time.
+What makes a mature tank so much more stable than a fresh installation is the microbial population that develops in a tank system over time.
 Microbes and decomposers break down and consume organic waste.
-A biologically matured system is one where there is enough microbial life to break down harmful organic pollutants quickly into benign substances.
-This creates a more favorable environment for both livestock and plants.
-The faster waste gets broken down, the less triggers there are for algae to spawn.
+A biologically mature system is one in which there is sufficient microbial life to rapidly break down harmful organic pollutants into benign substances.
+This creates a more favourable environment for both animals and plants.
+The faster waste is broken down, the fewer triggers there are for algae to spawn.
 Many microbes also consume algae directly.

 For tanks that use higher levels of light, its easy for plants in a new tank to be quickly smothered with algae if the biological environment is not matured.